 Each season, we bring you the first aid basics for dogs, helping you take the very best care of your very best friend no matter what Mother Nature throws at you.

 From yard maintenance to dry skin, we’ve packed this pet first aid post with helpful tips and reminders so you and your dog enjoy a safe, FAB fall.

 As the weather cools and the leaves begin to fall, we start preparations for the winter ahead.
 Between what’s in our vehicles and what’s on our lawn, there are ample opportunities for our dogs to get up to—and into—no good.
 Here’s how you can protect your pet:

 Treat antifreeze as you would any other dangerous liquid, keeping it safely out of your dog’s reach to prevent ingestion and poisoning.
 Although there is no “safe” antifreeze when it comes to dogs, eythlene glycol is the most dangerous because dogs are particularly drawn to its suspected sweet taste.
 Any spills should be cleaned up immediately.

 If your dog happens to ingest antifreeze, your response will depend on how long it’s been since the incident.
 If it’s been less than an hour, you should induce vomiting as quickly as you can.

-We stock 3% hydrogen peroxide in our Waggle Mail pet first aid kits for precisely this reason, and your vet can give you the dose.
+We stock 3% hydrogen peroxide in our Waggle Mail first aid kits for dogs for precisely this reason, and your vet can give you the dose.
 If more than an hour has passed or your dog has ingested a significant amount of antifreeze, it’s best to get in the car and pay a visit to your vet.

 Dogs and Rodenticides: